 Change in Type to an Ownership Assignment.
-If the assignment is changed from a Rental Assignment or Standard Assignment to an Ownership Assignment, in accordance with the Tribe’s policies and procedures, the Tribe shall also transfer title to the dwelling on the assignment to the name of the Assignee before a new Certificate of Assignment is issued.
+If the assignment is changed from a Maintenance Assignment or Standard Assignment to an Ownership Assignment, in accordance with the Tribe’s policies and procedures, the Tribe shall also transfer title to the dwelling on the assignment to the name of the Assignee before a new Certificate of Assignment is issued.

 Change in Type to a Standard Assignment.
 If the assignment is changed from an Ownership Assignment to a Standard Assignment the Assignee shall also transfer title to the dwelling on the assignment to the name of the Tribe before a new Certificate of Assignment is issued.
 At the time of title transfer, if any dwellings on the Ownership Assignment were originally funded by the Assignee (as evidenced by documentation), the Tribe may compensate the Assignee for the dwelling at fair market value.

-Change in Type to a Rental Assignment.
-Changes in type to a Rental Assignment shall only be allowed if circumstances demonstrate that an Assignee and/or his/her household cannot maintain the assignment.
-If the assignment is changed to a Rental Assignment, a Rental Agreement must be signed by the Assignee and Tribe prior to the issuance of the new Certificate of Assignment.
-If the assignment is changed from an Ownership Assignment to a Rental Assignment the Assignee shall also transfer title to the dwelling on the assignment to the name of the Tribe before a new Certificate of Assignment is issued.
+Change in Type to a Maintenance Assignment.
+Changes in type to a Maintenance Assignment shall only be allowed if circumstances demonstrate that an Assignee and/or his/her household cannot maintain the assignment.
+If the assignment is changed to a Maintenance Assignment, an Agreement must be signed by the Assignee and Tribe prior to the issuance of the new Certificate of Assignment.
+If the assignment is changed from an Ownership Assignment to a Maintenance Assignment the Assignee shall also transfer title to the dwelling on the assignment to the name of the Tribe before a new Certificate of Assignment is issued.

 TENURE OF ASSIGNMENT.

-The holder of an assignment shall be entitled to the use and occupancy of the assignment for a term not to exceed twenty-five (25) years.
-The assignment shall be eligible for renewal for successive twenty-five (25) year terms, provided the Assignee is in compliance with this Chapter at the time of renewal.
+Tenure.
+The holder of an assignment shall be entitled to the use and occupancy of the assignment during the Assignee’s life.

+Compliance Renewal.
 Every assignment shall undergo a compliance renewal every five (5) years by the Housing Department.
 If an assignment is out of compliance with this Ordinance following the renewal, the Housing Department shall bring such violations or matters to the Tribal Council for consideration at its next Tribal Council meeting following completion of the review.
-Additionally

-, every assignment shall undergo a yearly inspection by the Housing Department.
-The Housing Department shall provide at least twenty-four (24) hours’ notice of the inspection to the Assignee.
+Every assignment shall undergo an inspection by the Housing Department in accordance with the schedule listed below in order for the Tribe to maintain applicable insurance on its property.
+The Housing Department shall provide at least forty-eight (48) hours’ notice of the inspection to the Assignee.

+Ownership Assignments shall be inspected every other year.

+Standard Assignments shall be inspected every year.

+Maintenance Assignments shall be inspected every six (6) months.

 SQUATTING ON AN ASSIGNMENT.